This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 425° F (220° C).
-Line a large baking sheet with parchment paper or use a silicone liner.
+• Preheat the oven to 425°F (220°C).
+Line a baking sheet with parchment paper or a silicone liner.

-• In a large mixing bowl, stir together flour, sugar, baking powder, and salt.
+• Mix the dry ingredients in a large bowl: flour, sugar, baking powder, and salt.

-• In a separate small bowl, whisk together cream, egg yolk, and vanilla.
-Pour into the flour mixture and stir until combined.
+• Combine the wet ingredients in a small bowl: whisk the cream, egg yolk, and vanilla.
+Pour into the dry ingredients and stir until just combined.

-• Use either a biscuit cutter or the rim of a small drinking glass to cut out 3 to 4 circles from the dough and place on the baking sheet.
+• Cut out scones using a biscuit cutter or the rim of a small glass.
+Place them on the baking sheet.

-• Let cool on baking sheet for 5 minutes, then transfer onto a wire rack to cool completely, about 20 minutes.
+• Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely, about 20 minutes.

 • Serve with butter, jam, or clotted cream.